NetApp HCI End Of Availability (EOA)

 • To explore vendors to grow computing resources, NetApp recommends industry-leading servers like HPE (DL300 Gen10, Apollo 2000 Gen10), Dell (R640, R740), and the Lenovo ThinkSystem server platforms.
 These platforms offer vendor-vetted firmware and driver baseline that can be applied through Update management in vCenter for a VMware integrated experience.
 Cisco UCS is also a third-party compute option for NetApp HCI.

 Q1.7: Will existing customers need to transition away from NetApp HCI?

 • This announcement only affects the sale of the NetApp-branded compute nodes beyond March 2022.
 The platform will continue to be fully supported through 2025 for software support and 2027 for hardware support.
 Customers can continue using storage in NetApp HCI and will not need to transition to another storage platform in reaction to this announcement.
 The storage capabilities are functionally equivalent to the NetApp SolidFire product line which is available to expand the storage clusters in the future.
 Existing VMware integrations in NetApp HCI are available on NetApp SolidFire product.
 The Element Software which powers the storage clusters in NetApp HCI and NetApp SolidFire products is an integral part of the NetApp Data Fabric which also allows for data mobility to ONTAP based systems, like FlexPod, All Flash FAS and FAS products.

 Q1.8: What is the go-forward solution for NetApp HCI customers requiring hybrid cloud data management?

-• NetApp Astra, our containers and Kubernetes storage management solution, is currently available on Google Cloud Platform.
-Its data management and storage capabilities will be available for additional cloud environments and on-platforms in the future, enabling data services directly atop public cloud and private infrastructures.
+• NetApp Astra, our containers and Kubernetes storage management solution, is expanding data management and storage capabilities.
+For current information regarding cloud environments and platforms, visit the Deployments model documentation and read where NetApp Astra enables data services directly atop public cloud and private infrastructures.